A Long Pondered Question, Answered

-For years the state of Montana has stocked fingerling rainbows in Hebgen Lake, a fact not widely known among visiting anglers (all browns are wild).
-The numbers of fish planted have varied dramatically over the years.
-I can’t locate the stocking records offhand, but I recall anywhere from around 50,000 fish per year recently to as many as 200,000 per year thirty years ago.
+For years the state of Montana stocked fingerling rainbows in Hebgen Lake, a fact not widely known among visiting anglers (all browns are wild).
+The numbers of fish planted varied dramatically over the years.
+I can’t locate the stocking records offhand, but I recall anywhere from around 50,000 fish per year to as many as 200,000 per year.
 Now, neither I nor anyone I know has ever caught a rainbow from Hebgen that looked or acted in any way “artificial”.
 Not a big surprise, considering that by the time a fingerling grows large enough to surface feed on aquatic insects, for all intents and purposes it is wild.
 Despite not having any sensation that we’ve been catching stockers, many of us have wanted to know for our own edification the contribution these planted fish make to the fishery.
 So, too, has Montana Fish, Wildlife and Parks (though I’m pretty sure the heart of their interest lies in the economics of raising and planting fish).
-Three years ago, with help from Montana State University, they to study this matter.
+So with help from Montana State University, they decided to study this matter.

 Every body of water has a unique chemical makeup.
 That chemistry is mirrored in the inner ear bones (otoliths) of fish that were hatched there.
 By comparing the chemical signatures of sampled otoliths to the signatures of Hebgen’s tributaries and the hatchery waters where stocked fingerlings originated from, it’s possible to assign a place of origin to a fish with a pretty high degree of confidence.
-According to the study results, it appears that approximately 84% of Hebgen rainbows have wild origins.
-Hatcheries account for 13%.
+According to the results of the study, it appears that approximately 84% of Hebgen rainbows have wild origins.
+Hatcheries accounted for 13%.
 The remainder couldn’t be assigned accurately.
 (If you’re given to science, I’ve glossed over a lot of fascinating details here.
 The study results can be found on the Montana FWP website.)

 And from which tributaries, exactly, did the wild rainbows come?
 Here the study isn’t as definitive as serious anglers might wish for, but that’s okay.
 It’s purpose wasn’t to breakdown the contribution of each individual tributary to the fishery as a whole.
 But the study was able to segregate most of its sampled fish into two tributary groups.
 One group was comprised of Grayling Creek and Duck Creek.
 The other included the Madison River, South Fork of the Madison, Firehole River, Gibbon River, and Cougar Creek.
 (If the Cougar Creek placement seems odd—it’s actually a tributary of Duck Creek—the study recognized this aberration and deemed it a spatial anomaly.)
 The Madison River group produced the most rainbows, in a roughly 3:1 ratio to the other.
 Without knowing more specific details, that seems reasonable enough.

-What plans Montana FWP has for the future stocking of Hebgen Lake are unknown.
-It’s an important fishery for the state, and a reduction in catch due to a cessation of stocking is something they’re sure to hear about.
-But no matter what they decide, it seems safe to say that whenever conditions dictate, there will still be plenty of rainbow trout rising.
+As of 2017, the state of Montana has ceased stocking rainbow trout in Hebgen Lake.
+Hebgen is viewed as an important fishery for the state, and reductions in catch due to a cessation of stocking is something they’re sure to hear about.
+So far, not much to report on this front.
+There are still plenty of rainbow trout rising.
 Most likely with no concern at all for where they began their lives.